Do you have an HSA? And if you don't, should you have one? Let's take a look at the benefits of establishing an HSA for yourself or your family.

 There are a wide range of medical, dental, and mental health services that are considered to be eligible expenses for payment from an HSA.
-For more information on these qualifying expenses, check out IRS Publication 502, Medical and Dental Expenses.
+A comprehensive, web-based resource for eligible and ineligible HSA expenses can be found at HSAList.org.
+Also, be sure to check out IRS Publication 502, Medical and Dental Expenses for more information on these qualifying expenses.
 Paying for these expenses couldn't be simpler.
 Most HSAs provide you with a debit card.
 This makes paying for things like office visits and prescriptions extremely convenient.
 If you receive a bill in the mail for your medical services that are not covered under your health insurance plan, you can also pay this bill with your debit card by calling the billing office and providing them with your debit card information.

 As part of the CARES Act that was signed into law at the end of March, you are now allowed to use your HSA to pay for over-the-counter drugs and medicine, such as allergy medications and pain relievers, without a doctor’s prescription.
 This reverses a provision of the Affordable Care Act that required a prescription for these types of purchases.

 Insurance premiums are usually not considered a qualifying medical expense when it comes to HSAs.
 However, premiums for Medicare or other healthcare coverage - including long-term care insurance - are qualifying medical expenses if you are over the age of 65.
 Also, if you are unemployed and receiving unemployment compensation, your health insurance premiums are also considered to be qualified medical expenses.
 This is particularly important during the current COVID-19 pandemic.